Light Duty When You're on Workman's Comp.

 One thing to keep in mind is that even if you are receiving your standard hourly rate in a light duty job, you may be owed additional workers compensation benefits (called temporary partial disability).
 This is because your average weekly wage (which includes overtime, bonuses and may include income from a second job) could be more than your standard hourly rate, or you may be working fewer hours on light duty.

-What if your company doesn't have light duty work and can't make up a light duty job for you?
+What if your company doesn't have light duty or won't accomodate your restrictions?

 They have to pay your full workers compensation benefits, also called temporary total disability, or TTD, just as if your doctor said you could not do any work at all because of the injury.